rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

 * [DedicatedMC](https://dedicatedmc.io/) (Get Geyser as a plugin.
 Need to ask to open the default bedrock port.)
 * [ExtraVM](https://extravm.com/) (Not a dedicated Minecraft provider.)
 * [Easly](https://easlyhost.com) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config and connect with that port.)
+* [Ectrix](https://ectrix.xyz/) (Get Geyser as a plugin.
+Use the same port as your Java server for the Bedrock port in your config and connect with that port.)
 * [FadeHost](https://fadehost.com/) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config and connect with that port or buy a dedicated IP address to support different port.)
 * [FalixNodes](https://falixnodes.net/) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config and connect with that port.)
 * [Ferox Hosting](https://feroxhosting.nl) (Get Geyser as a plugin.
 Open a ticket to request a UDP port.)